Bay Dreams: 2018

 Bay Dreams 2018 took place on 2 January 2018.
 It featured DJ Snake, Foster the People, Machine Gun Kelly, Ocean Alley.

 2019

 North

-Bay Dreams North 2019 took place on 2 January 2019, with a warm up event on 1 January.
+Bay Dreams North 2019 took place on 2 January 2019 in Mount Maunganui, Tauranga, with a warm up event happening on 1 January.
 It featured Cardi B, Rich The Kid, Tash Sultana, Shapeshifter, Sticky Fingers, Peking Duk, Suicideboys, Macky Gee, Pnau, Sheck Wes, Katchafire.

 Migos were scheduled to perform, however pulled out of the festival and were replaced with Sheck Wes and Rich The Kid.

 30,000 attended the event making it New Zealand's largest festival.

 South

 Bay Dreams South 2019 launched on 4 January 2019.
 It featured Tash Sultana, Shapeshifter, Sticky Fingers, Peking Duk, Suicideboys, Macky Gee, Pnau, Katchafire.

 20,000 attended this first event making it the largest festival in the South Island.

 2020

-Bay Dreams 2020 took place in Tauranga on January 2 and in Nelson on January 4.
+Bay Dreams 2020 took place in Tauranga on 2 January and in Nelson on 4 January.
 Both events featured headlining act Tyler, The Creator, as well as Skepta, Yelawolf, Ocean Alley, Gunna, Cordae, and more.